aionnetwork/aion-docs/kernel/management/secure-java-connection.en.md

 # Secure Java Connection

 Securing traffic between client application and Kernel is common security case.
-AION provides a conventional mechanism to enable secure connection for Java API client.
+AION provides a convenient mechanism to enable a secure connection for Java API client.
 Please refer to steps below.

 ## Requirements